 Sur le Pont, d’Avignon, l’on y danse tous en rond

 The famous Pont d’Avignon, built in 1177, still stands — partially.
 For over four centuries, it offered all of Europe the only permanent crossing of the Rhone between Lyon and the Mediterranean, thus establishing Avignon as a key center of commerce.
 Washed out by floods in the 17th century, today the bridge goes only halfway across the river.

-Our trip officially begins at 6:00pm with a reception, drinks and orientation, followed by dinner.
-If you’re in town by 4:00pm, join us for a walking tour of Avignon’s cobble-stoned streets, taking in the Papal Palace, a ramparts catwalk overlooking the river, a hidden courtyard guarded by scowling gargoyles, the terraced hilltop gardens adjacent to the palace, the Pont d’Avignon, and the bustling town square.
+Our trip officially begins at 6:00 pm with our reception, drinks, and orientation, followed by dinner.
+If you’re in town by 4:00 pm, join us for a walking tour of Avignon’s cobblestoned streets, taking in the Papal Palace, a ramparts catwalk overlooking the river, a hidden courtyard guarded by scowling gargoyles, the terraced hilltop gardens adjacent to the palace, the Pont d’Avignon, and the bustling town square.